 The goal of the campaign was clear – generate leads and boost sales.
 The campaign marketing strategy?
 To turn its executives into thought leaders.
-Logicalis did this through a multi-channel content marketing campaign.
+Logicalis did this through a multi-channel content marketing campaign and key performance indicators. .

-The company launched a microsite that contained thought-provoking content about the technology it was selling, authored by its own executives.
-On top of this, Logicalis also sent a series of targeted emails advertising a free eBook – Elements of Design: How the Data Center of Today Can Be the Data Center for Tomorrow – to roughly 2,000 existing customers and prospects, both to attract visitors to its microsite, as well as capture contact information and generate even more new leads.
+The company launched a product campaign for a microsite that contained thought-provoking content about the technology it was selling, authored by its own executives.
+On top of this, Logicalis also sent a series of targeted emails advertising a free eBook – Elements of Design: How the Data Center of Today Can Be the Data Center for Tomorrow – to roughly 2,000 existing customers and potential customers, both to attract visitors to its microsite, as well as capture contact information and generate even more new leads.

-Importantly, the eBook was designed without a sales-focussed agenda – the idea being that it would educate campaign targets, promote discussion and that recipients would not only read it, but share it with their colleagues as well.
+Importantly, the eBook was designed without a sales-focussed agenda – the idea being that it would educate campaign targets, promote discussion and that recipients would not only read it, but share it with their colleagues as well within your target audience.